Stock events for The Carlyle Group Inc. (CG)

 CG’s Geographic footprint

-The Carlyle Group maintains a significant global presence, operating through 29 offices across North America, South America, Europe, the Middle East, Africa, Asia, and Australia.
-Its headquarters are located in Washington, D.C., U.S.
+The Carlyle Group Inc. has a significant global presence, operating through 29 offices across five continents.
+The firm serves over 3,100 active carry fund investors from 87 countries.
+Its investment activities span various regions, including North America, South America, Asia, Australia, New Zealand, Europe, the Middle East, and Africa.

 CG Corporate Image Assessment